smchase/smchase/README.md

 I'm studying Computer Science at the University of Waterloo.
 I’m always looking for new avenues to learn and grow, so feel free to shoot me a message!

-Current mission: Develop an improved app for the [Moonboard](https://moonboard.com/) 🌝 (a light-up climbing wall)
+Current mission: Develop an improved app for the [Moonboard](https://moonboard.com/) 🌝 (a light-up climbing wall) Check this out: I wrote a bit about the fastest way to solve a Sudoku problem [here](https://github.com/smchase/Sudoku-Solver)

 <!--
 **smchase/smchase** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.